Yu Chang Player Props: Red Sox vs. Cubs

 Yu Chang At The Plate

-- Chang has four home runs and two walks while hitting .148.
+- Chang is hitting .148 with four home runs and two walks.

-- This season, Chang has totaled at least one hit in six of 18 games (33.3%), and had multiple hits twice.
+- Chang has gotten a hit in six of 18 games this season (33.3%), with multiple hits twice.

-- In five games this year (27.8%), Chang has picked up an RBI, and in four of those games (22.2%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In five games this season (27.8%), Chang has picked up an RBI, and in four of those games (22.2%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 - He has scored in seven games this season (38.9%), but has had no multi-run games.